Visitor Visa for Business and Tourist Travel

 Upload a photo

 You will upload a US Visa photo when you submit your Form DS-160.
-A complete list of requirements for this photo can be found by clicking here.
+A complete list of photo requirements is available on the U.S. Department of State Visa Photo Requirements page.

 Pay visa fees